judavi/civx-docker/README.md

 server=1

 Now you can start Civx by typing civxd -daemon from any location in terminal.
-When you run civxd for the first time, you will have to set a user and password for rpcuser and rpcpassword which is a protocol used to connect and send commands to Stratis.
+When you run civxd for the first time, you will have to set a user and password for rpcuser and rpcpassword which is a protocol used to connect and send commands to Civx.
 You can do this by typing:

 ```
 echo 'rpcuser=USER\nrpcpassword=PASSWORD' >> ~/.civx/civx.conf